Welcome and introduction to Border Force

-Border Force has five operational regions: North, Central, Heathrow, South, and South & Europe.
-The regions have responsibility for securing the border 24 hours a day, 365 days a year at the UK's ports, airports, postal depots and rail.
+Border Force has five operational regions: North, Central, Heathrow, South, and SE & Europe.
+The regions have responsibility for securing the border 24 hours a day, 365 days a year at the UK's ports, airports, postal depots and international rail network.
 This includes the Eurostar from Brussels and Paris to St Pancras International and the Eurotunnel from Coquelles to Cheriton.
 We have provided a map of our many locations and operational command in the Candidate Information Pack.

 Our postal depots (hubs) are a unique 'factory type' environment, where Border Force have specific functions including the raising duty and VAT on parcels entering the UK and targeting, examining and subsequent seizure of parcels containing prohibited or restricted items entering the UK.

-Our strategic aim is to secure the United Kingdom's border and promote national prosperity.
+Our strategic aim is to secure the UK's border and promote national prosperity.
 Our vision is to create the best Border Force in the world by delivering five strategic objectives:

 - To provide demonstrable effectiveness, efficiency and value for money.

-The Border Force values are hugely important to achieving our vision:
+Our values are hugely important in achieving our vision and are: